 Do I still need a collar?

 Although several harnesses out there include a pouch or attachment for a dog ID – it’s often best to wear one in collaboration with a collar.
 It’s also recommended not to leave a harness on when you’re not out walking.

-French Bulldog Specs

 French Bulldog Harness: Summary Table

 Take special care that this is a well-made harness, as poorly designed harnesses can pinch the skin, slip off, harm your dog or actually increase pulling behaviour.

-Of course, many of the fashion conscious out there will want a harness that looks the part – and there are plenty of harnesses out there that not only look good but are practical, useful and safe.
+Of course, many of the fashion-conscious out there will want a harness that looks the part – and there are plenty of harnesses out there that not only look good but are practical, useful and safe.

 You can also consider a harness as an excellent way of training your French Bulldog.
 Guide them when out in the streets to walk in a straight line, to move them away from hazards or to extinguish pulling behaviour.

 As always if you’ve had other harnesses or have comments on the ones covered (good or bad) don’t forget to comment below or on our Facebook page.

 We’d also like to thank our fellow Frenchie owners for indulging us with writing this article.
 Many of them have their own Instagram accounts so we really should look at highlighting those at a future date!
 See you soon!